Contemporary Learning And Interdisciplinary Research (CLAIR) (CLGE)

 This module will focus on writing up and presenting mixed methods studies.

 CLGE 6104.
 SPECIAL TOPICS IN CONTEMPORARY LEARNING AND INTERDISCIPLINARY RESEARCH.
-(0-3 Credits)
+(0 to 3 Credits)

 This course shall be used with unique course titles and descriptions each time it is offered.